tommychandler5/221project/README.md

 * Historic redlining map for San Francisco from Mapping Inequality
 * Asthma percentiles and emergency department visits (by census tract) from CalEnviroScreening
 * This map/data also includes the location of all hospitals with emergency departments
-* COVID cases and deaths from DataSF
+* COVID case counts from DataSF
+* Health insurance coverage from DataSF
 * Land use and zoning regulations from DataSF
 * Relevant SF census data pulled from Social Explorer
 * Any other data that we find that provides necessary context to the lasting implications of redlining on health disparities and access to care